AqwamCreates/DataPredict/docs/Tutorials/ActionsAndReinforcementLearningAlgorithms.md

 * Robotic hand movements: Finger 1 rotation, finger 2 rotation, finger 3 rotation

 As you can see, you can set the values for each of the actions.
-More than one action can be done at the same time.
+More than one action can be performed at the same time.

 # Choosing The Correct Algorithm For A Given Action Space